cogentcore/core/README.md

 ## Closures & anonymous functions

-It is very convenient to use anonymous functions directly in the `FunDown` (etc) and `Signal Connect` cases, but for performance reasons, it is important to be careful about capturing local variables from the parent function, thereby creating a *closure*, which creates a local stack to represent those variables.
+It is very convenient to use anonymous functions directly in the `FuncDown` (etc) and `Signal Connect` cases, but for performance reasons, it is important to be careful about capturing local variables from the parent function, thereby creating a *closure*, which creates a local stack to represent those variables.
 In the case of FunDown / FunUp etc, the impact is minimized because the function is ONLY used during the lifetime of the outer function.
 However, for `Signal Connect`, the function is itself saved and used later, so using a closure there creates extra memory overhead for each time the connection is created.
 Thus, it is generally better to avoid capturing local variables in such functions -- typically all the relevant info can be made available in the recv, send, sig, and data args for the connection function.

 ## Notes on things that would perhaps be nice to change about Go..